DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 _Is this a lighting attack like before!?_

 <span title="jp. 極大 a bit unsure as normally it means maximum">Powerful</span> lighting tears through the cloud.
-Without assistance of magic tool, he is able to display power beyond the limit.
+Without assistance of magic tool, he is able to display power beyond any limit.
 This alone certainly made fallen angel to transcend the angel as the race.

 "It might be threatening, but single spell is not enough to scare me!"

 Elven girl put out seventh layered protective garments.
 Faintly shining silk garment receives the lighting attack, aiming at her head.
-Regardless how wide would be the scale of lighting, Reiren's spirit garments are able to absorb seven magic attacks.
+Regardless how area wide would be the scale of lighting, Reiren's spirit garments are able to absorb seven magic attacks.

 "Reiren, move back.
 Don't go out at front!"